4pplet/IDB_Reborn/README.md

 Made in KiCad Nightly

-Originally designed by pngu
+Originally designed by pngu.
-Redigned by Mattelec
+Redigned by Mattelec.

 Tested via private GB of the PCB.
 Might need some filing though.